 This Bachelor of Technical and Applied Studies (BTAS) in Healthcare Leadership program is ideal for students and working adults who want to move into supervisory, education, or administrative positions within the healthcare industry.
 The program is designed to be a smooth transition from an associate degree to a bachelor degree.
 It is suitable for people who are certified in their healthcare field of choice and who have earned an associate degree.
+An associate degree and a current certification or licensure in your field are required for admission into the BTAS in Healthcare Leadership program.

 With the Bachelor of Technical and Applied Studies in Healthcare Leadership program, you will: